Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Treating Lyme Disease

 When one antibiotic treatment doesn’t work, physicians may try as many as 20-30 different types.
 Unfortunately, this can perpetuate the resistance and induce long-lasting molecular changes to the body’s microbiome.
 The immediate physiological effects plague patients daily, such as nausea, vomiting, diarrhea, and constipation.
-Long-term antibiotic treatment for Lyme disease has been associated with serious, sometimes deadly, complications.
+Serious, sometimes deadly, complications are associated with long-term antibiotic treatment.

 Despite all these efforts, the spirochetes survive.
 Autopsy evidence reveals that spirochetes keep growing persistently, even after 15 years of antibiotic treatment.
 Given all the evidence, prescriptions may aid in alleviating some of the accompanying symptoms of Lyme, such as pain, depression, anxiety, and poor sleep, but they simply do not work effectively to eliminate the infection itself.